Discover a new way to teach ethics and philosophy

 What is our content like?

-Our narrative-driven workshops immerse students in ethical dilemmas using mock radio excerpts, phone calls, maps, diagrams, and more.
-Students step into the roles of professionals, and with each decisionm shape the narrative.
+Our narrative-driven workshops immerse students in ethical dilemmas using stimulus such as mock radio excerpts, phone calls, randomly-generated maps, etc. Students step into the roles of professionals, and with each decision shape the narrative.
 One choice in a business simulation could send stock prices soaring, while another might lead to bankruptcy.

 Why is philosophy important?